 It is possible that some SBPOCU members will have an adjustment made to their member number to avoid duplicating existing Partners 1st account numbers.
-If your account number is one of the few anticipated duplicates, we will add a prefix (97) to the front of your current account number.
-Any member impacted by this issue will be contacted by the credit union well in advance of the system conversion date the weekend of October 30.
-For example: if your account number is 12345 it may become 9700012345.
+Members will have the prefix of '97', followed by filling zeros, and their account number at the end to equal an 8 digit account number.
+For example: if your account number is 12345 it may become 97012345.

 Will we be getting new statements and, if so, when?